 - Vague plans about how to proceed.

 Our emotions and personality can also impact our cardiac health.
-Depression, stress, anxiety, hostility, and limited support can increase an individual’s risk of developing heart disease and can worsen the outcome after a cardiac event.
-For example, some medical studies have found that depressed individuals are 2 to 4 times more likely to develop heart disease than non-depressed persons.
-Our physiological reaction to stress can also cause wear and tear on the cardiovascular system, ultimately impacting blood pressure, inflammation, coronary artery disease, cardiac events, and arrhythmias.
+Depression, stress, anxiety, hostility and limited support can increase an individual’s risk of developing a heart condition and can worsen the outcome after a cardiac event.
+For example, some medical studies have found that depressed individuals are 2 to 4 times more likely to develop coronary artery disease than non-depressed persons.
+Our physiological reaction to stress also can cause wear and tear on the cardiovascular system, ultimately impacting blood pressure, inflammation, coronary artery disease, cardiac events, and arrhythmias.
 In sum, our emotional health and our lifestyle behaviors influence our heart health.

-Cardiac treatment is most successful when it focuses on the physical, emotional, and behavioral health of the patient.
-Northwestern Memorial Hospital’s Center for Heart Valve Disease at the Bluhm Cardiovascular Institute offers Cardiac Behavioral Medicine services which include comprehensive care in the evaluation and treatment of valve disease by addressing the emotional and behavioral components.
-Cardiac Behavioral Medicine helps patients and their families adjust to a cardiac diagnosis and provides support and guidance to help patients integrate their heart health into their lives.
+Cardiac treatment is most successful when it focuses on the physical, emotional and behavioral health of the patient.
+Northwestern Memorial Hospital’s Center for Coronary Disease at the Bluhm Cardiovascular Institute offers Cardiac Behavioral Medicine services that include comprehensive care in the evaluation and treatment of coronary disease by addressing the emotional and behavioral components.
+Cardiac Behavioral Medicine helps patients and their families adjust to a diagnosis of heart disease and provides support for patients who require cardiac surgery.
 Patients are educated about the role of emotions and stress in their cardiac health.
 They are taught new ways of relaxing and coping so that their heart is not harmed by daily stress and hassles.
 Lifestyle behavior changes are tackled in a supportive setting to help patients achieve their goals of quitting smoking, losing weight or adhering to a new exercise regimen.

-Kim L. Feingold, PhD, director of Cardiac Behavioral Medicine and Gail M. Osterman, PhD, specialize in helping cardiovascular patients adjust to a diagnosis and become more resilient throughout the course of treatment.
-Their techniques include strategies that facilitate behavior change, improve coping strategies, minimize stress, aid with extended hospitalizations and prepare for an upcoming procedure or surgery.
+Kim L. Feingold, PhD, director of Cardiac Behavioral Medicine, Gail M. Osterman, PhD, and Anjannette Padilla Ryan, PhD candidate and post-doctoral fellow, specialize in helping cardiac patients adjust to a diagnosis and become more resilient throughout the course of treatment.
+Their techniques include strategies that facilitate behavior change, improve coping strategies, minimize stress and correct faulty ways of thinking, like those associated with hostility or perfectionism.

 Cardiac Behavioral Medicine is helpful for a variety of presenting issues, including: